OBSERVABILITY PLATFORM

 Migrate from buckets to collections

-This page contains information for customers who previously used buckets functionality in Chronosphere.
+This page contains information for customers who previously used buckets functionality in Chronosphere Observability Platform.
 Use the details provided here to update and migrate your resources to non-bucket versions.

 Collections are similar to buckets, the previous container for organizing resources, but for some resource types collections can also change how you configure them.

 Your current buckets are automatically converted to unowned collections.
-To view them, go to Teams & Collections, where they're listed under Unowned Collections.
+To view them, in the navigation menu exit the Admin menu (if needed, click Exit Admin) and select Collections, where they're listed under Unowned Collections.

 The goal of the migration is to empty this list, whether by assigning the converted bucket collections to teams or creating new teams and collections suited to your organization and infrastructure.